HiMTok: Learning Hierarchical Mask Tokens for Image Segmentation with Large Multimodal Model: Methodology

 \textbf{Bidirectional information flow.} Detection and segmentation are two classic tasks for object locating.
 To learn the inherent relation between masks and bounding boxes, we incorporate bidirectional information flow into our training data, \ie, both box-to-mask and mask-to-box token orders are considered.
 LMM is expected to output corresponding mask tokens given a bounding box, and vice versa.
 The bounding boxes are generated directly by LMM rather than derived from parsing the de-tokenized masks.
 This approach allows the LLM to achieve good consistency and performance in learning detection and segmentation tasks.

 \textbf{Progressive training.} To enable LMM to learn mask tokens while maintaining its general capability, we train LMM in two stages, as shown in \cref{fig:method} (b) (c).
 In stage 2, a massive amount of image segmentation data is used along with some general data.
 The mask tokenization is aligned with vision-language through joint training.
 Since the LMM encounters various segmentation cases, the understanding of mask tokens is gradually improved.
 Low-resolution images are used to train effectively.
-Both the cross entropy loss for next-token-prediction and the hierarchical mask loss are adopted for optimization.
+Both the cross entropy loss ($L_{ce}$) for next-token-prediction and the hierarchical mask loss are adopted for optimization.
 In stage 3, the LMM is further trained with high-resolution images as input.
 The amount of segmentation data is reduced to avoid collapse on the general capacity.
 Only the cross entropy loss is used.

 \textbf{Inference.} During inference, if mask tokens are detected in the LLM output, the lightweight mask de-tokenizer will visualize them as the final predicted segmentation mask.
-Our method achieves its performance independently of segmentation foundation models, yet they can still be considered for further potential enhancement.
-Flexibly, the mask from our de-tokenizer can be further refined by feeding it into an independently finetuned SAM~\cite{kirillov2023sam}.
+Alternatively, the mask from our de-tokenizer can be further potentially refined by feeding it into an independently finetuned SAM~\cite{kirillov2023sam}.
 Details on SAM finetuning for optional usage can be found in \cref{sup:finetuning_sam}.
-We do not utilize SAM in our experiments unless explicitly stated.
+We do not utilize SAM in our experiments by default, unless explicitly stated.